SamuelBanya/phase-4-testing-apis-with-postman/README.md

 });
 ```

-However, needing to run a JavaScript application and write out code using
+However, running a JavaScript application and writing `fetch` requests to test
-`fetch` to test out our API in development would be quite a chore.
+out our API in development would be quite a chore.

 Luckily for us, there are some excellent tools out there to make interacting
 with APIs, and customizing all different parts of the request (the headers, HTTP